Überfall » A thorough raid completed at 1800 hours

 Maria made her way back over to the railings, ducking her head as she dodged a bullet and activated the proto-conductor.
 “We will beat them into submission, yes?
 And take care of any stragglers?”
 She nodded at Martin.
 “And no killing?
 That is not too hard.
 That sort of kindness and mercy can only be given by the strong, no?
 And I am strong—”

 “Scorpio’s spore might make that a bit difficult,” Talib interjected.
-“Francis said that part of what Scorpio does is bring and intensify thoughts they already have to the surface.
+“Francis said that part of what Scorpio does is bring and intensify thoughts people already have to the surface.
 You might not be able to do that for all of them.”

 Maria grinned as she hopped up onto the railing and whipped away a hurtling white vitae ray with a flick of her wrist.
 “Even a thought can be overcome with strength and will, no?
 Maybe my tale will spread even to here!”